indigo-dc/oidc-agent/gitbook/oidc-add/options.md

 ### `--remove-all`

-With the `--remove-all` option all loaded account configuration can be removed from the agent with just one call.
+With the `--remove-all` option all loaded account configuration can be unloaded from the agent with just one call.
 This might be preferred over restarting the agent, because that way the agent will still be available everywhere.

 ### `--lifetime`